 Disney World!
 A magical experience.
-Taylor and I accompanied my husband, Jeff, who was traveling there for a business conference.
-One of our happy place's for two whole days.
-Can't do it all in two days, and still two days is a lot of adventure any way you slice it.
-For us, it was about quality time, exercise, sunshine and meeting Chewbacca from Star Wars.
+Taylor and I accompanied my husband Jeff, who was traveling there for a business conference.
+It became one of our happy places for two whole days.
+You can't do it all in that time, but two days is a lot of adventure any way you slice it.
+For us it was about quality time, exercise, sunshine, and meeting Chewbacca from Star Wars.
 Whaaaaat!?!
-Yes, gave me goose bumps!
+Yes, it gave me goose bumps!

 Halfway through our second day, we were rained out.
-Although rain is not unexpected in Florida, it was the thunder and lightening that made me say, 'nope...sorry'.
-We exited the park, holding onto the hoods of our ponchos, me dragging Taylor.
+Although rain is not unexpected in Florida, it was the thunder and lightning that made me say "nope...sorry."
+We exited the park, holding onto the hoods of our ponchos.
+I had to drag Taylor away.
 There were rushing puddles of water and parades of families to dodge as we scrambled into the resort shuttle lines.
 Drenched, tired, sandwiched in a sea of families...waiting.
 Still waiting.
 Still waiting.
-Finally, we were packed into the shuttle, like sardines, some sitting and some standing.
+Finally, we were packed into the shuttle like sardines.
 Tired people of all ages, dripping water everywhere.
 I guess the magic is over.
 Or is it?

 Here we were in one of the most magical places on earth.
 The rain had stopped.
 There were many activities to be experienced.
-Yet, there was something sweet and savoring about just being together in the quiet hotel room.
-We opened a pack of Magic Kingdom, Uno cards, which Taylor had bought from a park gift store.
+Yet there was something sweet and savoring about just being together in the quiet hotel room.
+We opened a pack of Magic Kingdom Uno cards that Taylor had bought from a gift store.
 We ordered room service for dinner.
-The three of us sat, ate and played Uno games for hours.
+The three of us sat, ate, and played Uno games for hours.
 Magical!

 In life, the storms will come.
 In the quiet moments that follow, don't forget to create and relish your own magic.
 Happy Adventures Await!